POD-SMF-Inc/site-capstone/planning/project_proposal.md

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

 The main purpose of our website is to introduce healthy and affordable meal options/recipes to college students.
 The key features that our site has to offer to its users are a platform that allows college students to search for recipes based on their budget.
 With our implementation of the search bar, college students will be able to look up recipes based on the ingredients they have in their refrigerator.
 The application will also make it accessible for college students to search recipes within their diet restrictions.
 The user will receive a full recipe with ingredients, nutrient information, and price.
-Once the user creates an account they will be able to create their own meal plan
+Once the user creates an account they will be able to create their own meal plan.

 ## Expected Features List